-Franciscans International (FI) is a non-profit, international non-governmental human rights organisation established in 1989.
+Franciscans International (FI) is an international non-governmental human rights organization, established in 1989, in General Consultative Status with the United Nations Economic and Social Council.
 Its staff consists of professionals of diverse backgrounds working to translate grassroots voices in human rights advocacy action at the United Nations level.
-Franciscans International seeks to promote and protect human rights and environmental justice.
+FI seeks to promote and protect human rights and environmental justice.

 A global community in which the dignity of every person is respected, resources are shared equitably, the environment is sustained, and nations and peoples live in peace.

 Using a rights-based approach, FI advocates at the UN for the protection of human dignity and environmental justice.

 To fulfill this mission, FI builds on more than 30 years of experience in human rights advocacy to address the root causes of injustices.
 We do so by bringing cases of discrimination and violence committed against individuals and groups living at the margins to the attention of the UN, and by influencing UN decision making and standard setting processes accordingly.